Dorothea of Montau: Life

-Dorothea was born at Groß Montau, Prussia (Mątowy Wielkie) to the west of Marienburg (Malbork) to a wealthy farmer from Holland, Willem Swarte (Schwartze).
-She was married at the age of 16 or 17 to the swordsmith Adalbrecht of Danzig (Gdańsk), an ill-tempered man in his 40s.
+Dorothea was born at Groß Montau, Prussia (now Mątowy Wielkie, Poland) west of Marienburg (now Malbork, Poland) to a wealthy farmer from Holland, Willem Swarte.
+She was married at the age of 17 to the swordsmith Adalbrecht of Danzig (now Gdańsk, Poland), an ill-tempered man in his 40s.

 Almost immediately after marrying she began to experience visions.
 Her husband had little patience with her spiritual experiences and abused her.
-Later, she converted him and both made pilgrimages to Cologne, Aachen, and Einsiedeln.
+Through her humility and gentleness, she converted him and both made pilgrimages to Cologne, Aachen, and Einsiedeln Abbey in present-day Switzerland.
 While Dorothea, with her husband's permission, was on pilgrimage to Rome, he died in 1389 or 1390.
 Of their nine children eight died, four in infancy, and four during the plague of 1383.
 The surviving daughter, Gertrud, joined the Benedictines.

-In the summer of 1391 Dorothea moved to Marienwerder (Kwidzyn), and on 2 May 1393, with the permission of the chapter and of the Teutonic Order, established an anchoress's cell against the wall of the cathedral.
-She never left that cell for the rest of her life.
-Kwidzyn is in Poland.
+In the summer of 1391 Dorothea moved to Marienwerder (now Kwidzyn, Poland), and on 2 May 1393, with the permission of the chapter and of the Teutonic Order, established an anchoress's cell against the wall of the cathedral.
+She remained there the rest of her life.